nrvcorp/DVS_Viewer/README.md

 This mode may not display correctly if it is changed while the file is playing.
 Make sure to select the view mode before starting playback.

+> [!IMPORTANT]
-**If you want to change the view mode, close the file with Close File, open it again with Open File, and then select the desired mode.**
+> To change the view mode, close the file with Close File, open it again with Open File, and then select the desired mode.

 You can also configure the playback speed and choose between Play Once and Repeat.
 These settings can be changed while the file is playing.